 Where you will live for at least the next three years is an important decision.
 Do your research, think carefully.

-- If you went on an open day before you applied, consider going to another for applicants holding offers.
-Most unis will invite you to one of these, and it is essential to make the effort to go.
+- If you went to an open day before you applied, consider going to another one for applicants holding offers.
+Most unis will invite you to one of these.

 - If you really can't visit the university (perhaps you're an international student), then there will be videos of open days and online campus tours on university websites.
 Yes, these will be biased (they are trying to sell you their university), but at least you can see what the university actually looks like, and see the sort of students who go there.